Frequently Asked Questions

 Our inks are organic, vegan and have not been tested on animals.
 They are compliant with all UK and European safety guidelines.

-Old Marine Arts Group does not provide numbing cream but if you choose to use it, then it is important that your decision is informed about its use.
-Although numbing cream is widely used for tattooing, is generally considered safe and side effects are rare, there are some disadvantages to consider:
+Old Marine Arts Group does not provide numbing cream, but if you choose to use it, your decision must be informed about its use.
+Although numbing cream is widely used for tattooing, is generally considered to be safe, and side effects are rare, there are some disadvantages to consider:

 Tattooing involves injecting ink under the top layer of your skin, which is retained after the tattoo heals.
 Numbing cream can harden the skin for some people, which may cause the ink to be unevenly distributed.
 We cannot predict how your skin will react to numbing cream so you must be aware that if you use numbing cream your tattoo may need to be touched up to a greater degree than if you didn’t.